 Public Transit Service Development Program: The Public Transit Service Development Program was enacted by the Florida Legislature to provide initial funding for special projects [341Florida Statutes].
 Specific program guidelines are provided in FDOT Procedure Topic Number 725-030-005.
 The program is selectively applied to determine whether new or innovative techniques or measures could be used to improve or expand public transit services.
 Service Development Projects specifically include projects involving the use of new technologies for services, routes or vehicle frequencies; the purchase of special transportation services; and other such techniques for increasing service to the riding public.
 Projects involving the application of new technologies or methods for improving operations, maintenance, and marketing in public transit systems are also eligible for Service Development Program funding.
 Service Development projects are subject to specified times of duration with a maximum of three years.
-If determined to be successful, Service Development ProgramFunds.
+If determined to be successful, Service Development Projects must be continued by the public transit provider without additional Public Transit Service Development ProgramFunds.